TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 ### Time Commitment and Resources

 Can be very expensive depending on the proximity to the customer and the frequency of their problem.
-In some cases, the problem is unpredictable and a large amount of time can be spent either waiting for the problem to occur or simulating an occurrence.
+In some cases, the problem is unpredictable and a lot of time can be spent either waiting for the problem to occur or simulating an occurrence.

 Expect at least one hour per customer with a minimum of five customers, and two hours to debrief.